-F-1 students may not work off campus except under special circumstances.
-This off-campus employment must be recommended in SEVIS by a Designated School Official and be adjudicated and approved by U.S. Citizenship and Immigration Services (USCIS).
-A student may not begin off-campus employment until he/she has received an Employment Authorization Document (EAD) from USCIS.
+F-1 students may not work off-campus except under special circumstances.
+This off-campus employment must be recommended in SEVIS by a Designated School Official and be approved by U.S. Citizenship and Immigration Services (USCIS).
+As an F-1 student, you may not begin off-campus employment until you have received an Employment Authorization Document (EAD) from USCIS.

-Students who believe that they may qualify and have an interest in obtaining authorization for off-campus employment under one of the following special circumstances should read the additional information provided, prepare the required documentation, then contact the ISSS office for an appointment with the appropriate advisor.
+If you believe that you qualify and are interested in obtaining authorization for off-campus employment under one of the following special circumstances, read the additional information provided, prepare the required documentation, then contact the ISSS office for an appointment with your international student advisor.

 Note: All off-campus employment authorization ends when a student transfers to another school or fails to maintain status.